xieweiAlex/English_Learning/words/2024/words-Apr-24.md

+Congenital heart disease.

+Most are anterior nosebleeds and can often be treated at home.
+These usually occur suddenly and don’t last long.
+A posterior nosebleed can be more serious

+nasal, sinus, nostril,

+Parliament is seen as a rubber stamp for decisions made elsewhere.

 Japan Inc is no longer in thrall to America. - As the home of capitalism turns protectionist, Japan is opening up.